Blog

 What Kawasaki's 10 slides are actually measuring

-Guy Kawasaki's pitch deck template is the most widely used in startups.
+Guy Kawasaki's pitch deck template is the most widely used in ventures.
 We mapped each slide to the evidence dimensions that actually determine whether an investor says yes.
 Most founders have the pieces — the pitch fails because nobody connected them.

 Read article →